TedLivist/members-onlie/README.md

 > This project was created to demonstrate an understanding of Rails authentication

-This project entails creating a webapp that allows only members to post and view full details of the post, the title body and poster.
-It also allows public to view the posts but the post are anonymous.
-It test implemetation o of authentification and session features in rails.
+This project entails creating a web app that allows only members to post and view full details of the post, the title body, and the poster.
+It also allows the public to view the posts but the post is anonymous.
+It tests the implementation o of authentification and session features in rails.

 ## Built With